 Botox reduces wrinkles by temporarily paralyzing the muscles that produce the wrinkles.
 The result is muscles that can no longer contract, and so the wrinkles relax and soften.
 It usually takes two to four days to see cosmetic improvement and the effects tend to last from four to six months.
-According to Dr. Michael Jasin, a facial plastic surgeon in Tampa, most patients require retreatment to remove wrinkles and lines as they begin to reappear, but after each injection the wrinkles return as less severe as the muscles are trained to relax.
+According to Dr. Dominic Castellano, a facial plastic surgeon in Tampa, most patients require retreatment to remove wrinkles and lines as they begin to reappear, but after each injection the wrinkles return as less severe as the muscles are trained to relax.

 Is Botox Best at Reducing Wrinkles?
 Or is there a Better Solution?

 Botox has been proven to be one of the best wrinkle-reducing treatments on the market today.
 Botox was injected over 5.6 million times in 2011 and its use continues to grow each year in the United States.
-Dr. Jasin says that Botox works best on “dynamic wrinkles” which are the wrinkles you see when the muscle contracts (as oppose to passive wrinkles that remain whether facial muscles are flexed or not).
+Dr. Dominic says that Botox works best on “dynamic wrinkles” which are the wrinkles you see when the muscle contracts (as oppose to passive wrinkles that remain whether facial muscles are flexed or not).
 This means that the wrinkles around the eyes, near the mouth and in the forehead region are some of areas that are most successfully treated by an injection of Botox.
 “Passive wrinkles” can also be lessened by an injection of Botox, however deep lines and furrows may not react to the drug in the same way.

-Dr. Jasin, head of the Elite Facial Plastic Surgery, recommends dermal fillers for certain types of facial lines rather than Botox.
+Dr. Dominic, head of Elite Facial Plastic Surgery, recommends dermal fillers for certain types of facial lines rather than Botox.
 “For nasolabial folds and marionette lines, often dermal fillers can be a more successful solution than Botox.
 Once the facial lines have reached a certain depth, dermal fillers are a better solution and often a longer lasting solution for treating the problem area.”
 Dermal fillers work differently by plumping up or filling in the crevasse in the skin, rather than by paralyzing the underlying muscle.
 There are a variety of dermal fillers in use that offer different benefits in terms of the length of effectiveness, degree of “plumping power” and ability to provide a natural texture.
 Where the wrinkles are located and the depth of the lines will often determine either the best dermal filler to use or whether Botox is the better answer.

 How do I know if Botox is for best for Reducing my Wrinkles?